devlemire/employee-list/README.md

 }
 ```

-The next thing we'll want to do is change the `notModified` property on state from `false` to `true`.
+The next thing we'll want to do is change the `notModified` property on state from `true` to `false`.
 When we update this property on state the Save and Cancel buttons will no longer be disabled ( allowing a user to click on them ).
-We also only need to update this property if it is false, so let's add an if statement to wrap our `setState` call.
+We also only need to update this property if it is `true`, so let's add an if statement to wrap our `setState` call.

 ```jsx
 handleChange(prop, val) {